 Each district may draw on this shared service to the extent it determines most helpful.
 Projects are developed in close collaboration with school administration and staff and can be individually created to reflect the district's character.
 Public Information Specialists provide technical and professional public information services necessary to implement district plans.
 Districts may take advantage of district-based shared staff, with charges based on FTE of service provided.
 Printing and materials destined to become district property are recognized to be non-aidable.

-Web Services
+Web Services William DeReza 845.486.4840 ext.
+3148 william.dereza@dcboces.org

-Jeffery T. Rouse 845.486.4840 ext.
-3080 jeff.rouse@dcboces.org